muditsen/DailyCodingProblemKotlin/README.md

 14)  **Day 14** : The area of a circle is defined as πr^2.
 Estimate π to 3 decimal places using a Monte Carlo method.

-15)  **Day 18** : The area of a circle is defined as πr^2.
-Estimate π to 3 decimal places using a Monte Carlo method.
+15)  **Day 18** : Given an array of integers and a number k, where 1 <= k <= length of the array, compute the maximum values of each subarray of length k.

 ## Others